 - Picky about your bedding?
 Some lines will provide egg crate mattress toppers, top sheets and alternative pillow types by special request.
 Feel free to ask, before or during your cruise.

 - Cabin designers are pretty clever about creating as much storage space as possible.
 Do a little exploring or ask your cabin steward for a tour.
 You may be surprised to find extra storage under the bed or sofa, inside an ottoman or behind a mirror.

 - If you're feeling queasy, don't run out to a pharmacy before making some calls.
 Room service usually deliver green apples and bland crackers (crew members swear by the apple remedy), and often you can get seasickness medication from the purser's desk or medical centre for free.

 - Many lines offer free minutes if you sign up for an internet package on the first day of the cruise.

 - Cruise ship spas often offer discounts for first-day and port-day treatments.
 Stop by the spa, or check your daily newsletters to find out about deals.

 - If the port talk is at the same time as your massage, don't worry.
 Presentations and audience-participation shows are often re-broadcast on the ship's channel on your in-room TV.
 You can still catch the recording if you miss the live show.

-- Thomson Cruises offers a bundle speciality dining package that works out cheaper if you book it on the first night.
+- Marella Cruises offers a bundle speciality dining package that works out cheaper if you book it on the first night.

 - If you want to see one of the big-name shows on Royal Caribbean or Norwegian (like "Mamma Mia" or "Rock of Ages"), but tickets are sold out, don't fret.
 Many people reserve the free tickets but don't show up, so if you get in line prior to showtime, cruise ship staff will let you in if seats are available.